pxpunx/rpi/cm4/compute_blade/m2/nvme/README.md

 # Enable NVMe Boot

-Update a CM4 via Compute Blade dev board USB-C interface.
+Update the CM4's bootloader via a Compute Blade dev board's USB-C interface.

 1. Switch to USB-C mode.
-1. Hold the nRPIBOOT button.
+1. Press and hold the nRPIBOOT button.
-1. Connect the USB-C port on the Compute Blade to a Linux or macOS host computer.
+1. Connect the USB-C port on the Compute Blade to a Linux or macOS-based host computer.
-    * You can power the board in this scenario via USB-C or PoE, but the USB-C port must be connected in either scenario.
+    * You can power the board via USB-C or PoE, but the USB-C port must be connected in either scenario.
 1. Wait a few seconds until the board has powered up.
 1. Release the nRPIBOOT button.
     * The host computer may prompt you to allow the connection of a new USB device, ex.
 "BCM2835" - this is the CM4/Compute Blade.
 Accept the connection.